 Drop off Centers

-In many cases, if you can’t do the regular curbside pickup for your recycled goods, they can still be recycled if dropped off directly at a recycling center.
+If you can’t do the regular curbside pickup for your recycled goods, they can still be recycled if dropped off directly at a recycling center.
 This is a straightforward and low-effort solution to the problem, as you can drive over your boxes of CDs and place them right in the bin.

 Check with the center before bringing in your CDs, as some don’t accept them.
 If they accept them, take them out of the cases beforehand, as the different parts of the CD have additional recycling requirements.